-Customer, Developer and Partner portals: integrating processes, people and information
+Customer, Developer and Partner Portals: integrating processes, people and information

 People need easy access to a wide range of high-quality information to do their jobs successfully.
 Customer, Developer and Partner portals are a great way to provide this.
-All three are basically types of information portal.
+All three are types of information portal.

 Information portals support and integrate processes, people, and information.
 They blend content from diverse sources into a single resource with a unified look and feel, providing a trusted source of information for their target audiences.

 However, while they are all information portals, there are several key differences.
 So, we recommend slightly different approaches when designing, developing, and delivering each one:

 Customer support portal

 Also known as a customer service portal.
 Provides customers with a self-service resource, enhancing the customer experience, supporting sales and product engagement, and reducing the demands on your support team.

 Provides a self-contained hub with all the information developers need to understand and get the most from APIs and other software integration tools.
 The best developer portals support the whole lifecycle of developer engagement, and make it easy for your customers and partners to use the full capabilities of your service.

 Gives your partners access to the resources they need to market, sell and support your products and services.
 If implemented well, your partner portals can drive growth, and free up your internal resources.